 Also, multinational corporations and companies are not left out.
-Dangote refinery, Power oil, Kelloggs, and Dano Milk are just a few of the companies that will soon be operating here.
+Dangote refinery, Power oil, Kellogg’s, and Dano Milk are just a few of the companies that are either operating or have their eyes set on starting their operation there.
 In addition to this, the area is also the proposed site for tourist attractions like the LUFASI nature park, Lekki International Golf Course, and Lekki Conservation Center.

 At the moment, these projects are still in their developmental stage.
 This means that it is still possible to get good land deals.
 The cost of land in Ibejuu Lekki is sure to increase sporadically with the completion of these projects.

 Abuja is the capital of Nigeria and the Seat of the presidency.
-Despite lagging behind in terms of industrialization, it boasts a wealthy populace.
+Despite lagging behind in terms of industrialization, it hosts a wealthy populace.
 The city has some of the best residential buildings in Nigeria.
-Estates sprawl across several hectares, good security, and roads.
+Estates sprawl across several hectares, with good security, and roads.

-Jahi has a good prospect of becoming one of a center of development in the near future.
+Jahi has a good prospect of becoming one of the centers of development in the near future.
 Its proximity to areas like Gwarimpa, Kado, and Katampe makes it a prime real estate.
-Also, Jahi is a few minute’s drives from the Central Business District (CBD), Abuja.
-This area is the focal point of the city.
+Also, Jahi is a few minutes drive from the Central Business District (CBD) which is the focal point of the city.

 Lugbe has a strategic location that places it among the top places to buy land in Abuja.
-Although it already has a considerably large population, Lugbe still has plenty of land spaces.
+Although it already has a considerably large population, Lugbe still has plenty of land space.
 The area sits between the International airport and the city center.

 Its proximity to Mataima and hilly landscape is slowly transforming Mpape into one of the most sort after residential locations in Abuja.
 This can be seen by the outcrop of new hotels in the area.

 Considering the rapid development taking place in Abuja, there are many other areas where buying land will be a good investment.
 A typical example is Kuje.
 However, Jahi, Lugbe, and Mpape are top on the list.
 This is because they are likely to provide the quickest return for an investor looking to “flip lands” in Abuja.
 In Abuja, land prices fall within the range of #500,000 – #1,000,000,000.

-Port-Harcourt is another city in Nigeria that is bustling with life.
+Port Harcourt is another city in Nigeria that is bustling with life.
 It is one of the “busiest” and definitely among the richest.
-Like Lagos, Port-Harcourt has many industries.
+Like Lagos, Port Harcourt has many industries.
 These include seaports, airports, refineries, oil servicing firms, and petrochemical industries.
 With its wealth and resources, this city has attracted a fair share of the population.
 Businesses like malls, hotels, residential apartments, and many others thrive here.

 Greater Port-Harcourt Area

-Being an extension of the old Port-Harcourt city, this area is strategically positioned to de-densify the old city.
+Being an extension of the old Port-Harcourt city, this area is strategically positioned to depopulate the old city.
 The Greater Port-Harcourt Area Project is similar to the Centenary project in Abuja.
 It offers investment opportunities in real estate, energy, and waste management.
 The project is sure to bring development to the surrounding environs.